Search for a rare disease

 The overall prevalence of PC deficiency is not known and annual incidence has been reported to be 1/250,000 births.
 The disorder affects males and females equally.

-Three clinical presentations of PC deficiency, probably constituting a continuum, have been described: infantile PC deficiency (type A); severe neonatal PC deficiency (type B); and intermittent/benign PC deficiency (type C) (see these terms).
+Three clinical presentations of PC deficiency, probably constituting a continuum, have been described: infantile PC deficiency (type A); severe neonatal PC deficiency (type B); and intermittent/benign PC deficiency (type C).
 The only common feature is metabolic acidosis.
 Type A is characterized by infantile onset, generally with a severe course.
 Type B has a very severe course with a fatal outcome in early infancy, and Type C involves only episodic metabolic acidosis.

 PC deficiency is caused by mutations in the PC gene (11q13.4-q13.5), involved in the conversion of pyruvate to oxaloacetate, an intermediate in the citric acid cycle and gluconeogenesis.
 Pyruvate carboxylase also participates in a wide range of other metabolic processes.
 Most cases are familial but some de novo mutations have been reported.
 Genotype-phenotype correlations have not been clearly established but missense mutations appear to be associated with infantile PC deficiency (Type A), while truncating mutations are more common in patients with the severe neonatal form (Type B).